Umifenovir: History and criticism

 In 2007, the Russian Academy of Medical Sciences stated that the effects of Arbidol (umifenovir) are not scientifically proven.

-Russian media criticized lobbying attempts by Tatyana Golikova (then-Minister of Healthcare) to promote umifenovir, and the unproven claim that Arbidol can speed up recovery from flu or cold by 1.3-2.3 days.
-They also made claims that the efficacy of umifenovir is supported by peer-reviewed studies.
+In the early 2010s Russian media criticized lobbying attempts by Tatyana Golikova (then-Minister of Healthcare) to promote umifenovir, and the unsubstantiated claim that Arbidol can speed up recovery from flu or cold by 1.3-2.3 days.
+They also made claims that comparative clinical studies have proven umifenovir to be inefficient.